-Students wishing to report the act of bullying/hazing or any violation of the Code of Acceptable Behavior and Discipline may report it to any classroom teacher at their school, who shall take appropriate action as defined by board policy.
+Students wishing to report the act of bullying/hazing or any violation of the Code of Conduct may report it to any classroom teacher at their school, who shall take appropriate action as defined by board policy, 09.422.
 The teacher shall refer the report to the principal/designee for further action when the report involves an offense that may warrant suspension or expulsion of a student, any felony offense, or a report that may be required by law, including reports to law enforcement and documentation required covering federally protected areas.

-The principal and/or his designee will be responsible for investigation, reporting and appropriate disciplinary action if required.
+The principal and/or his designee will be responsible for investigation following board policy, reporting and appropriate disciplinary action if required.